-Thanks for visiting!
-This post may contain affiliate links.
-You can read my disclosure for more info.
+Welcome!
+This post may contain affiliate links which means I may earn from qualifying purchases at no additional cost to you.
+You can read my disclosure for more details.

 I don’t grow these peppers like my mother-in-law did, so I’m not sure what kind specifically she grew, but here’s a picture below of the ones I bought for this recipe.

 They don’t have that real strong green-peppery flavor and the skin isn’t as tough and thick like a regular green pepper.

 But If you look online, it seems everyone cooks the meat first.
 I don’t’ know why that is.
 So I guess if you want to cook the meat first, go ahead.

-I stuff mine raw and cook it for 60 to 90 minutes at 375F.
-I make sure the beef is cooked thoroughly which it is every time I’ve made these.
+I stuff mine raw and cook it for 60 to 90 minutes at 375F, making sure the beef is cooked thoroughly which it is every time I’ve made these.